 Article 54.
-Upon motion duly made and seconded and motion to amend by Bryan Lauzon, Chairman Planning Board, it was a 2/3 vote (85 Yes - 13 No) for the Town to add Article II, Section 2800 of the Zoning By-laws, by inserting the following:
+To see if the Town will vote to add Article II, Section 2800 of the Zoning Bylaws, by inserting the following:

 2800.
 PLANNED NEIGHBORHOOD DEVELOPMENT (PND) OVERLAY DISTRICT

 2810.
 Purpose.
 The purpose of this Section 2800 is to authorize and encourage planned neighborhood developments that promote a broad range of housing types and limited small retail/office uses, all centered around areas of usable public open space.
 Traditional neighborhood developments should incorporate pedestrian, bike, and transit-friendly design.
 Traditional neighborhood developments should include conditions and safeguards to prevent detrimental effects and impacts upon neighboring land uses and upon the Town of Carver generally.